The Chess Clock Cabinet II

 Massive clock from Buenos Aires, made using - as so often - two alarm clock works.
 Massive buttons, underslung clock stopper action, a cute little wheel to mark the march of seconds!
 These wheels and buttons problably reflect what was available in Buenos Aires in those days - around 1940 - to 1960.

-Interesting early Solora clock, probably a clockmaker's version in a small series or even unique.
+Interesting early Solora clock, probably a clockmaker's version in a small series - or even an unique piece!
 The massive wood enclosure opens in the rear to permit adjustments - the idea one gets that there should be an adjustable triangle here, to permit various inclinations and major stability for the timer....

 Another clock composed from two alarm clocks - this seems to be the easiest technique for a clockmaker to create chess timer !
 The alarm clocks are by Girod - a French company not around any more...